Assisted Living

 • A “caretaker child,” meaning a child who lived in the home caring for their aging loved one for at least two years before the date of Medicaid application

-How can your loved one spend down “excess” countable assets without violating the rules of the look-back period?
+Does spending down violate the rules of the look-back period?

-There are ways for your aging parent to spend down their assets without violating the rules of the look-back period.
-Some are fairly straightforward, while others are more complex.
+No, there are legally acceptable ways for Medicaid applicants to spend down assets without violating the rules of the look-back period.[06]
+Some are straightforward, while others are more complex.
+They include:

 • Using funds to upgrade a home or pay for home renovations

-• Buying a new car or trading in your old one
+• Buying a new car or trading in an old one

-• Purchasing items for the home that wouldn’t count as investments (For example, buying a $20,000 diamond would count as an asset, while purchasing new, reasonably priced furniture would not.)
+• Purchasing items for the home that wouldn’t count as investments (For example, new jewelry is considered an asset, but new furniture typically isn’t.)

 • Creating a personal service contract or “life-care contract” that prepays for future caregiving work